seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

-The EFI folder is setup for both Monterey and BigSur.
-It should also work with [Ventura](https://github.com/seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/issues/17).
-I used `MinKernel` and `MaxKernel` values in the config.plist to load the proper kexts based on which OS you are installing.
+The EFI folder is setup for both Monterey and Big Sur.
+It kinda works with [Ventura](https://github.com/seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/issues/17) but there are still some issues so YMMV.
+I used `MinKernel` and `MaxKernel` values in the config.plist to load the proper kexts based on which OS is being used.

-I'm primarily using this EFI with Monterey 12.5 at the moment.
-Let me know if you have issues with BigSur.
+I'm primarily using this EFI with Monterey 12.6 at the moment.
+Let me know if you have issues with Big Sur.

 </details>